tallenintegsys/glitchGenerator/README.md

 Yosys is fast, consequently one can just alter the Verilog and re-synthesize.
 This is the incept in a series of glitch generators:
 #### glitchGenerator (this repo)
-This version requires re-synthesys everytime you want to changing timing parameters.
+This version requires re-synthesis every time you want to changing timing parameters.
 It is a one-shot; that is, it generates one glitch pulse a specified time after trigger.
 #### UARTconfiguredGlitchGenerator (another repo)